wp-plugins/booking-calendar-contact-form/README.txt

 * Fixed bug in the address of the corner images for partial days mode.
 * CSS styles updates to avoid conflicts with theme stykes
 * New options for customizing the emails
-* New feature for applying taxe
+* New feature for applying taxes